Falsifying Discriminant Validity of Predictive Algorithms: Introduction

+In this paper, we propose a novel evaluation framework designed to assess whether the algorithm predicts a different quantity than what we intend.
+We refer to such unintended quantities as \emph{impermissible proxies}---variables that are ethically or functionally inappropriate as prediction targets, such as race or gender.
+Drawing on the established practice of falsification in fields such as statistics, psychometrics, and econometrics, our framework provides a principled statistical test for discriminant validity: whether the algorithm predicts permissible outcomes better than impermissible proxies.
+The method requires only observable proxy outcomes and does not assume access to the unobservable intended target, making it broadly applicable across domains where the true quantity of interest is difficult to define or measure.

 Throughout the paper we use two running examples to illustrate our falsification framework.
 Our first example, already introduced above, concerns predictive algorithms used to inform admissions decisions.
 The admissions task is to predict whether an applicant would thrive in the program if admitted.
-Success in the program is typically multifaceted and therefore hard to operationalize and measure.
+Success in the program is subjective, multifaceted and therefore hard to measure.
 Possible proxies for success include GPA or employment upon graduation.
 To avoid the mistakes of previous admissions algorithms, we want to establish that the algorithm is not predicting an impermissible quantity such as gender or race \citep{barocas2016big}.
 Our second example is medical diagnosis.
 Suppose a researcher is interested in developing a new tool to diagnose depression, but they want to establish that their tool is not merely identifying people with comorbidities like anxiety or chronic pain \citep{li2024depression,hewitt1991beck}.
 This is important to establish for proper clinical care because the optimal treatment may be differ for chronic pain versus depression.
 We are then interested in how to assess whether the algorithm is (not) predicting an impermissible quantity such as a comorbidity.

-Our falsification framework assesses one specific aspect of the validity of predictive algorithms: discriminant validity.
+Our falsification framework assesses one specific aspect of the validity of probabilistic binary classifiers—discriminant validity.
 We emphasize, however, that validity is multifaceted, and our method does not address other important dimensions, including convergent validity, external validity, and content validity, among others \citep{cronbach1955construct,coston2023validity}.
 We recommend using our method in conjunction with complementary methods for assessing other aspects of validity.